2025–26 Iraq FA Cup

-The 2025–26 Iraq FA Cup is the 36th edition of the Iraqi knockout football cup as a club competition, the main domestic cup in Iraqi football.
-42 clubs from the top three tiers of the Iraqi football league system are participating in the competition.
+The 2025–26 Iraq FA Cup was the 36th edition of the Iraqi knockout football cup as a club competition, the main domestic cup in Iraqi football.
+42 clubs from the top three tiers of the Iraqi football league system were set to participate in the competition.

-The tournament begins on 17 October 2025 with the first round, which is played between the ten lowest-placed clubs from the Iraq Stars League, all 20 clubs from the Iraqi Premier Division League and the two highest-placed clubs from the Iraqi First Division League based on league positions in the 2024–25 season.
-The next four highest-placed clubs from the Iraq Stars League enter the competition in the second round, while the top six Iraq Stars League clubs receive a bye to the Round of 16.
+The tournament began on 17 October 2025 with the first round, which was played between the ten lowest-placed clubs from the Iraq Stars League, all 20 clubs from the Iraqi Premier Division League and the two highest-placed clubs from the Iraqi First Division League based on league positions in the 2024–25 season.
+The next four highest-placed clubs from the Iraq Stars League entered the competition in the second round.

+The top six Iraq Stars League clubs were set to receive a bye to the Round of 16, and the draw for the Round of 16 was held on 18 May 2026.
+However, the tournament was cancelled only nine days later, as the schedule clashed with the Iraq national team's participation at the 2026 FIFA World Cup as well as the Iraq Olympic team's training camp in Turkey.

 Schedule

-The rounds of the 2025–26 competition are scheduled as follows:
+The rounds of the 2025–26 competition were scheduled as follows: